Earl Kim: Scenes from a Movie, Part 1 "The Seventh Dream"

 So, I started saying “it’s Fer-nan-da, like the ABBA song (but the feminine version)”.
 Those who did not know the song would keep looking at me with a blank face, those who knew the song would usually laugh.
 Latinx knew exactly what I was talking about, regardless of their awareness of that pop tune.

 My grandfather was a Fernando.
 My progenitor is a Fernando.
 And as praxis in Brazil, the oldest son of a couple should carry on the tradition and perpetuate the all-so-often violent patriarchy.
-But oops… it’s a girl
+But oops… it’s a girl!

 BIO:

-is a musician born in Sao Paulo, Brazil, based in Boston.
+Fernanda Aoki Navarro is a musician born in Sao Paulo, Brazil, based in Boston.
 She is a composer of acoustic and electroacoustic music, creates intermedia works, performance art, and installations.
 She is interested in sound, the idiosyncratic relationship between the corporeality of the performers and the physicality of their instruments, the exploration between music and language, and the transformational power that experimental music can exert on issues related to feminism and social otherness.

 She earned a BA in Music Composition from Universidade de São Paulo, a Masters degree from UC Santa Cruz and a PhD from UC San Diego.
 She's currently a fellow at the Radcliffe Institute for Advanced Study at Harvard University.